Charlotte vs Kansas City

 Which city has higher STR taxes — Charlotte or Kansas City?

 Charlotte charges ~15.25% combined (7.25% state+local sales + 8% Mecklenburg County room occupancy tax), while Kansas City charges 7.5% Transient Guest Tax + sales tax.
-Compare the full breakdown in the table above.
+Notably, Charlotte benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?